lmondada/dphil-thesis/content/02_quantum/02_basics.md

 Certain quantum gates are particularly useful and appear very regularly in practice.
 These have standard names that are widely used in the field.
-The most common single qubit gates are arguable the Hadamard, represented in circuits by a $H$ box, and the $X$, $Y$ and $Z$-axis rotations, drawn as
+The most common single qubit gates are arguably the Hadamard, represented in circuits by a $H$ box, and the $X$, $Y$ and $Z$-axis rotations, drawn as
 $R_x(\theta)$, $R_y(\theta)$ and $R_z(\theta)$ boxes respectively.
 Note that rotation gates are parametrised by an angle $\theta \in [0, 4\pi)$